Highways in Croatia: Traffic cost revenue

-The travel cost is 5.50 euros per 100 km for light vehicles in closed system and 5.10 euros in open toll system, while for heavy ones are 24.00 euros per 100 km in closed system and 20.6 in open system.
+The travel cost is 9.00 euros per 100 km for light vehicles in closed system and 6.00 euros in open toll system, while for heavy ones are 39.00 euros per 100 km in closed system and 21.00 in open system.

-Those costs generate a revenue of 365.9 millions of euros in 2021.
+Those costs generate a revenue of 426.5 millions of euros (without VAT) in 2022.

 Accidents

 Two third of motorway fatalities (67%) occurred in the third of the year between July and October.

 Expressways

 There is a wide variety of types of expressways in Croatia, in terms of number of lanes, accessibility and types of intersections comprised.
 They range from four lane expressways with grade-separated intersections and limited access - distinguished from the motorways by lack of emergency lanes only - to four or six lane urban expressways with numerous at-grade intersections and traffic lights or two lane limited access roads with grade separated intersections.
 The expressways include both incomplete motorways, built in stages, and some state roads (with either limited access, more than two traffic lanes, grade-separated intersections or any combination thereof).
 There are even some instances of county roads which may be regarded expressways such as Jadranska Avenue (Ž1040).

-As a rule, the expressways are not tolled, however major tunnels on the expressways are tolled.
+As a rule, the expressways are not tolled; however, major tunnels on the expressways are tolled.